Haytarma: Reactions

+The premiere of the film was immediately marred by controversy: security personnel at the Kosmos cinema barred entry to representatives of the Tatar public organization "Milli Firka," a group opposed to the Mejlis.
+Furthermore, it emerged that certain guests from Moscow failed to attend the screening; they had changed their minds after a conversation at the Russian Consulate General in Simferopol, where they were strongly advised against doing so.
 Vladimir Andreev, the Russian Consul in Simferopol provoked controversy following comments that the film "distorts the truth" by failing to mention alleged collaboration by Crimean Tatars during Nazi Germany's occupation of Ukraine.
 He told several Russian generals invited to the premiere to not attend, and said that the Crimean Tatars deserved to be deported, provoking a massive backlash.
-He later admitted that he "did not watch [Seitablaev’s] film", but knew it was "based on falsified history because it was produced by Crimean Tatars".
-On 23 May 2013 about 300 people held a protest outside the consulate demanding that Andreev be declared persona non grata, while the Ukrainian Ministry of Foreign Affairs described Andreev's remarks as "inappropriate".
+He later admitted that he "did not watch [Seitablaev’s] film", but knew it was "based on falsified history because it was produced by Crimean Tatars", stating:"If this were a miniseries—say, 20 episodes long—where 17 episodes focused on the heroism of the Soviet people, Soviet soldiers, and legendary pilots during the Great Patriotic War; two episodes covered the collaboration of certain Crimean Tatars with the Nazi occupiers; and perhaps a final episode dealt with the deportation, the tragedy, and the crime committed by the Soviet leadership—then I would go see that film; I would watch all 20 episodes... so that the truth about the Great Patriotic War could be told, including those episodes that are, for some reason, hushed up.
+This film lacks them.
+It completely omits the theme of betrayal."On 23 May 2013, about 300 people held a protest outside the consulate demanding that Andreev be declared persona non grata, while the Ukrainian Ministry of Foreign Affairs described Andreev's remarks as "inappropriate".
 Andreev initially stood by his Tatarophobic remarks and refused to retract them, but the following day the Russian Ministry of Foreign Affairs also described Andreev's words as "inappropriate" and "incorrect".
 Eventually he resigned in anger that the Russian government had not supported his comments.